google/dwh-migration-tools/client/README.md

     run in.
   - `BQMS_GCS_BUCKET` **(required)**: The GCS bucket where preprocessed and translated code will be written to.
+  - `BQMS_SYNC_INTERMEDIATE_FILES`: Set to `True` to enable syncing of intermediate files from GCS e.g. preprocessed files.
+This is useful for debugging pre and postprocessing logic but also requires additional GCS downloads.
   - `BQMS_MULTITHREADED`: Set to `True` to enable multithreaded pre/postprocessing and uploads/downloads.
   - `BQMS_VERBOSE`: Set to `True` to enable debug logging.